alokyaduvanshiji16/PRODIGY_WD_01/README.md

 # PRODIGY_WD_01
-DONE A 1st task of intership.
+Excited to share that I've completed the 1st task of internship.